cmput229/Lab_Timer/README.md

 The keyboard control register is mapped to address `0xffff 0000`.
 Set bit 1 to enable interrupts.
 When a keyboard interrupt occurs (i.e., a key is pressed), the hardware will set bit 0 of the control register.

 The keyboard data register is mapped to address `0xffff 0004`.
-The ASCII keycode of the last character typed will be stored in this register.
+The ASCII keycode of the last character typed will be stored at this address in memory.

 The display control register is mapped to address `0xffff 0008`.
 Your code should poll bit 0 (i.e., check it inside a loop) to see when the display is ready for output.
 The display will set bit 0 when it is ready for the next character.